 Visy, a packaging and resource recovery company based in Australia, is building a new glass recycling and manufacturing facility in Yatala, Queensland, Australia.

-Visy announced plans to develop the facility in April 2022 and will invest A$500m ($314m) in the plant, which will manufacture approximately one billion glass containers and jars a year.
-The facility will also recycle glass enabling 40,000 tonnes (t) of glass or an equivalent of 200 million beer bottles to be diverted from landfill.
+The new plant will manufacture approximately one billion glass containers and jars a year.
+It will also recycle glass, enabling 40,000t of glass or an equivalent of 200 million beer bottles to be diverted from landfill.

 The project is expected to create 600 jobs during construction and support 200 green-collar manufacturing jobs once operational, bringing Visy’s total workforce in Queensland to more than 1,000 people.